PileupWorkshop/2014PileupWorkshop/WORK.md

 How to compare (quality measures)
 ---------------------------------
 - offset v. dispersion (use trimmed jet as ref when using trimming).
+  There' a
-There' a template offset-v-dispersio.gp gnuplot macro in the example/ directory for quick plotting
+template offset-v-dispersion.gp gnuplot macro in the example/ directory for quick plotting
 - number of jets above 20 GeV as a function of npu